The difference between porcelain and ceramic tiles

 Broken or damaged tiles

 If you find that your tiles are chipped or broken upon purchase, please notify us within 36 hours of delivery or pickup.
 You will be required to provide photos of all damaged tiles.
-My tile market will investigate the claim and replace any damages that are at the fault of Arch Stone.
+My Tile Market will investigate the claim and replace any damages that are at the fault of My Tile Market.
 Please note that chipped tiles can still be used for off-cuts.